ThomasTwiton/cs_seniorproject/PluggedIn_Tests/README.md

 ### Naming Conventions

 Each file should be labeled in such a way as to indicate what component is being tested within and should end with `Tests.cs`.
 Similarly, each class within a file should be labeled to indicate which sub-component is being tested and each function should be labeled to indicate what unit is being tested.
+Additionally, each function should be named as `[Subject]_[Scenario]_[Result]`
+where:

+- _Subject_ is the name of the method being tested.
+- _Scenario_ is the circumstances that the test covers.
+- _Result_ is the expected outcome of the invoking the method under the test.

 For example, a test that is designed to test the functionality of a controller named `HomeController` would be called `HomeController_Tests.cs`.
-Within that test class, there could be a function called: `Index_ReturnValidView()` that checks to make sure the index page returns the appropriate view.
+Within that test class, there could be a function called: `Profile_WhenGivenValidId_ReturnsValidProfileView()` that checks to make sure the profile page returns the appropriate view with the appropriate and complete model.

 ### xUnit Syntax